wandasilva1/review_tropical_carbon/README.md

 The "supporting_information" folder contains PNG images and a PDF file with supplementary information about the manuscript.

-The "table_alldata_2026.xlsx" file is an xlsx table with all the data extracted, including estimated and converted values ​​relative to each reviewed article in our manuscript.
+The "table_alldata_2026.xlsx" file is the final xlsx table with all the data extracted, including estimated and converted values ​​relative to each reviewed article in our manuscript.